-In Profile Schema, select the name of the user created in section "Creating a Translation Profile and Installing a SQL Translator".
+In Profile Schema, select the name of the user created in section "Creating a Translation Profile and Installing SQL Translator".

-select Open SQL Worksheet with Profile.
+Select Open SQL Worksheet with Profile.

 Enter a T-SQL statement that you want to translate.
-For example,

-You can view the profile SQL in a better way when you double-click on it, the fingerprint and template open in a Translation Scratch Editor as shown in the following images:
+An alternative way to view the profile SQL in a better way when you double-click on it, the fingerprint and template open in a Translation Scratch Editor as shown in the following images: